Puducherry BJP MLA K G Shankar no more | Politics

-BJP's Puducherry unit Treasurerand MLA K G Shankar died of cardiac arrest at his residenceearly Sunday, his family said.
+(EDS: Adding details of Lt Governor's condolence message) Puducherry, Jan 17 (PTI): BJP's Puducherry unit treasurerand MLA K G Shankar died of cardiac arrest at his residenceearly Sunday, his family said.

 Bedi placed a wreath on the body of Shankar and conveyedher condolences to the bereaved family.